-DLR, in its role as Planning Authority, are now proposing to amend the development sequencing and transport capacity outlined for the Cherrywood SDZ, as supported by the evidence-based findings and conclusions of a review undertaken by AECOM Ireland Ltd (AECOM).
+DLR, in its role as Planning Authority, are now proposing to amend the development sequencing and transport capacity outlined for the Cherrywood SDZ, as supported by the evidence-based findings and conclusions of a review undertaken by AECOM Ireland Ltd (AECOM)1.

-The proposed amendment - which will be termed Amendment No. 12 - comprises revised sustainable travel targets, stricter parking standards in accordance with Amendment No. 9 to the Planning Scheme and clarifies guidelines for planning applications to support a modal shift.
-The proposed amendment will facilitate the achievement of sustainable travel targets established in the Planning Scheme are achieved and will support the earliest and optimal delivery of housing and active travel infrastructure in the Cherrywood SDZ.
+The proposed amendment comprises revised sustainable mobility targets, stricter parking standards in accordance with Amendment No. 9 to the Planning Scheme and introduces new guidelines for planning applications to support a modal shift.
 This Proposed Amendment is being submitted to An Bord Pleanála (ABP), the competent authority, under Section 170A of the Planning and Development Act, 2000, as amended.